raulgrell/tick/README.md

 with C libraries by directly including their header files.
 It has a clear syntax with simple yet powerful concepts, allows compile time evaluation and generation of code, and provides convenient error handling and nullable-type semantics.
 For more information, check out http://ziglang.org/

+### Dependencies

+As well as the requirements for a Zig development environment, you will need:
+- libc
+- GLFW
+- zlib
+- libsoundio

 ## Usage